What is Meant by “Maintenance Calories”?

 So how big should my calorie deficit or surplus be?

-What you SHOULD know, is that it requires roughly 3,500 calories to either gain or lose a pound of bodyfat.
+First, what you should know, is that it requires roughly 3,500 calories to either gain or lose a pound of bodyfat.

-Have a 350 calorie surplus for 10 days?
-You’ll gain a pound of bodyfat.
+Have a 350 calorie deficit for 10 days?
+You’ll still lose a pound of bodyfat.

 This is so important, because when you start seeing weight loss/gain in these terms, you’ll stop stressing about the fact you had a 400 calorie slice of cake.
 You can be flexible.
 Eat 100 calories less for 4 days and you’ve made it back.
 Or just forget about it.
 400 calories is nothing if it’s a one-off.